 ABSTRACT

-The growing concern about the environmental and health risks of synthetic pesticides has led to a greater interest in plant-based biopesticides.
-This study looked at how effective the ethanolic leaf extract of Ocimum kilimandscharicum is against the rice weevil, Sitophilus oryzae, which is a major pest of stored wheat grains.
-We treated wheat grains with different concentrations of the ethanolic extract (20%, 30%, 40%, and 50% v/v) and recorded mortality on days 1, 3, 7, 14, and 21.
-Mortality increased progressively with both concentration and exposure time.
-The highest mortality rate, 57.78%, was observed at a 50% concentration after 21 days.
+The growing concern about the environmental and health risks of synthetic pesticides has led to a greater interest in the use of plant-based pesticides in the control of stored grain pests.
+This study looked at the efficacy of ethanolic leaf extract of Ocimum kilimandscharicum against the rice weevil, Sitophilus oryzae, which is a major pest of stored wheat grains.
+Treatments of wheat grains were done with different concentrations of the ethanolic extract (20%, 30%, 40%, and 50% v/v) and recorded mortality at intervals (1, 3, 7, 14, and 21 days).
+Mortality increased progressively with both concentration and exposure time where the highest mortality rate (57.78%) was observed at a 50% concentration after 21 days.
 Statistical analysis using one-way ANOVA followed by Tukey's post hoc test showed significant differences among treatments at the later observation periods (p < 0.05).
-In this study the bioefficacy of ethanolic leaf extract of Ocimum kilimandscharicum was also determined for controlling rice weevil, Sitophilus oryzae, infestation in stored wheat in terms weight loss of grains.
+In this study the efficacy of ethanolic leaf extract of O. kilimandscharicum was also determined for controlling rice weevil, Sitophilus oryzae, infestation in stored wheat in terms weight loss of grains.
 It was observed that there was a dose- and time-dependent activity of insecticide with respective grain protection.
 These findings indicate that O. kilimandscharicum has promising insecticidal properties and could be an eco-friendly option for managing stored-grain insect pests.

-Keywords - : Kapoor tulsi (Ocimum kilimandscharicum), Sitophilus oryzae, ethanolic extract, biopesticides, Insecticides, stored grain.
+Keywords - : Kapoor tulsi (Ocimum kilimandscharicum), Sitophilus oryzae, ethanolic extract, biopesticides, Insecticides, stored grain, wheat.

 1. INTRODUCTION